 This collection is for black and white edits, but it’s still loaded with adjustments to make it your own!

-You can dictate what type of film to mimic, apply colour filters, vignetting, grain, and other basic adjustments.
-There is also a variety of black and white edits to use as a starting point, with different levels of exposure and contrast.
+You can dictate what type of film to mimic, apply color filters, vignetting, grain, and other basic adjustments.
+There is also a variety of black and white edits to use as a starting point, with different levels of

 HDR Efex Pro